 The process begins with each party engaging a specialist collaborative lawyer.
 At Attwaters Jameson Hill, our expertly trained collaborative lawyer, Karen Wallace, has years of experience in assisting couples to engage in open, honest and mutually respectful negotiations without the stress and uncertainty of a court-imposed timetable and outcome.

 At the outset, the parties and lawyers will enter into an agreement not to commence court proceedings.
+This ensures that both parties and their lawyers are committed to making the process work.

 Your collaborative lawyer will be by your side in a series of face-to-face, four-way discussions, supporting you through the negotiation process and working with you towards achieving a solution that is in your and your family’s best interests.